 One of the best flavors of summer is food fresh off the grill!
 When it comes to grilling, steak, veggies, and chicken kebabs are great, but have you ever tried grilling fruit?

-When you grill fruit, the natural sugars in the fruit caramelize over the heat and bring out the sweet flavor!
+When you grill fruit, the natural sugars in the fruit caramelize over the heat and bring out the sweet, natural fruit flavor!
 Their rich flavors go perfectly with a side of vanilla ice cream.
 Check out these ideas for grilled fruit to spice up dessert for your next barbecue!
 You can grill any fruit as long as it's fairly firm and not overly ripe!
 Some of our favorites are:

 A refreshing summer dessert for those backyard BBQs.